Alie-nSoundSystems/SoundOS/README.md

 ---------------
  - You can control the DSP via the touchscreen interface (Volume, Bass, Mid, Treble)
  - You can add a fingerprint sensor to ensure the security of your music :-)
- - Based on Bodmer's OpenWeather and TFT_eSPI library (Lots of thanks to Bodmer!)
+ - Based on Bodmer's OpenWeather and TFT_eSPI library (Lots of thanks to @Bodmer!)
  - Last, but not least you can activate/deactivate modules on SoundOS depending on your needs

 Modules: